Category Archives: Cognitive Distortions

 Unconditional: Imposing conditions on our expectations decreases the probability of success.
 Our goal is clear and concise, unimpeded by caveats.

-Goal-Focused: If we know our destination, our path will be focused and coherent.
+Goal-focused: Our path will be clear and coherent if we know our destination.
 The most effective expectations are calculated and specific to our intention.
 What is our end goal – the personal milestone we want to achieve?

 Set Expectations Early On